GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/copy_jobs.md

 ### Copy Jobs By Hour
 The pie chart displays the percentage of copy jobs carried out over the hours of the day.

-**Method of Interpretation: Percentage of copy jobs carried out at 12 a.m. during the current week**
+**Example: Percentage of copy jobs carried out at 10 p.m. during the current week is 50%**

 ![Copy Jobs By Hour](../images/copy_jobs/Image7.png)